 WHAT WE BELIEVE.

-Virchew has created a completely new way to nourish dogs with foods that are naturally kind, green, and healthy.
-Instead of using unnecessary animal ingredients, we make nutritionally complete meals and treats for dogs - packed with plant-based ingredients.
+Virchew has created a completely new way to nourish dogs with foods that are naturally pure and healthy.
+Instead of using unnecessary animal ingredients, we make nutritionally complete and balanced meals and treats for dogs - packed with life-giving, plant-based ingredients.
 And, based on our doggy customer's feedback so far, our meals and treats are tasty, nourishing, and satisfying.
-Plus, we deliver the delectables right to the dog’s door.
+Oh, and we delightfully deliver the delectables right to the dog’s door.

 It's black and white.
-As a plant-based business for our best friend, there’s no grey area.
+As a plant-based business for our best friends, there’s no grey area.
 We believe in doing the right thing.
 To be in complete integrity, we believe the ultimate brand for dogs (and their humans) is morally obligated to create foods and services grounded in humane virtues and social justice.
 We strive to give to the greater good.

 This is a celebration of foods and services that are good for our dogs, good for our earth, and good for our hearts.
-Health, sustainability, and compassion aren’t just marketing (and greenwashing) words for us at Virchew, they’re in our DNA.
-And we’re just getting started.
+Health, sustainability, and compassion aren’t just marketing (and greenwashing) words for us at Virchew, they’re in our DNA, and we’re just getting started.

-Pioneering a new way to feed, and live with, dogs cannot happen overnight.
-Plus, our unique, vertical business development plan (produce, market and deliver to the dog’s door) took a lot of time, testing, and support.
-Check out the people, dogs, and serendipitous events that helped along the way to reach where we are today.
+Pioneering a new way to feed, care for, and live with dogs could not happen overnight.
+Our unique, vertical business development plan (produce, market and deliver to the dog’s door) is the result of years of research, testing, and support.
+Check out the people, dogs, and serendipitous events that helped along the way to place us where we are today.
 Come, take a walk with us.

-One day in 1989, co-founder Laura Simonson went to a natural health bookstore in Saskatoon, Sask.
+One day in 1989, founder Laura Simonson went to a natural health bookstore in Saskatoon, SK.
 It was a highly unusual store for its time and so was a book she happened upon.
-The self-published book title eluded to ‘vegetarian dogs’.
-(The word ‘vegan’ was not yet defined.)
-Since she was a bona fide natural health foodie, competitive bodybuilder, athlete, passionate animal lover, and considering vegetarianism herself, she was intrigued and the idea stuck.
+The self-published book title eluded to ‘vegetarian dogs.’
+(The word ‘vegan’ was not yet mainstream).
+Since she was a bona fide natural health foodie, competitive bodybuilder, athlete, passionate animal lover, and considering vegetarianism herself, Laura was intrigued and the idea stuck.

-Fast forward to 2001, now a vegetarian and after several years as a top-selling realtor and sales manager, Laura pursued one of her first entrepreneurial business ideas: to open the first health & fitness studio of its kind, supported by personal growth programs and vegetarian catering.
+Fast forward to 2001, now a vegetarian and after several years as a top-selling realtor and sales manager, Laura pursued one of her first entrepreneurial business ideas: to open the first health & fitness studio of its kind, supported by personal growth programs, and vegetarian catering.
 Laura created the programs and personally provided the catering each week.
-It was during that same year she found her dream dog, Shanti, the border collie.
-She had already planned Shanti’s vegetarian diet.
-After consulting with a veterinarian friend, she decided to make a home-cooked diet combined with a veterinary, vegetarian formula.
+It was during that same year she found her dream dog, Shanti, a border collie.
+She had already planned Shanti’s vegetarian diet, and after consulting a veterinarian friend, she decided on a home-cooked diet combined with a veterinary, vegetarian formula.
 Shanti quickly became the studio’s living mascot as she delighted clients and friends alike with her boundless energy.

 In 2008, through a fortuitous event, Laura met Gord Espeseth, an entrepreneur, innovator, and businessman who was also a vegetarian.
 With a background as a farmer, bush pilot, social worker, international food broker, owner of a food production company, and inventor of TRAK Kayaks (National Geographic dubbed TRAK the world’s ultimate kayak), Gord and Laura were the perfect match.
-But, this isn’t about the love story, that’s for another time. ;) Gord was the perfect match to play a support role for Laura’s next BIG idea: a vegetarian food company with a social venture foundation.
-However, Laura’s concept was still in the ‘idea’ stage.
+But, this isn’t about the love story, that’s for another time. :) Gord was the perfect match to play a support role for Laura’s next BIG idea: a vegetarian food company with a social venture foundation.

 One day in December 2009, while assisting a friend with a food demo at a West Vancouver Whole Foods store, Laura took a break to walk down the dog food aisle.
 As she scanned the shelves and saw the absence of a vegetarian or vegan option, it was at that moment that the inspiration lightbulb went off!
 She knew what needed to be done and quickly linked this new idea all the way back to that moment in the book store in Saskatchewan and that glimpse of the vegetarian dog book.